Why develop for the PC?:

 McHenry Consultants, Inc.( MCI) is a consulting engineering company formed in 1980 by Raymond R. McHenry and Brian G. McHenry which specializes in the investigation and reconstruction of highway accidents.
 Research performed at MCI has also included the development,refinement and utilization of computer programs.
 In early 1994, tests were performed on Pentium/60 processors which revealed that the processing power of PC machines had equaled and/or exceeded the requirements of a computer processor to handle the accident reconstruction programs developed and maintained by McHenry Consultants, Inc. (MCI).
 The rationale for the decision to port all processing to the PC computer environment is as follows:

-While the speed degradation of the PC does not at first appear that great, you should realize that for math-intensive programs such as many of the simulation programs used by MCI, processing can take as much as from 5 to 10 minutes on a IBM RISC/6000 which would then result in a 30 to 80 minute execution time on a PC.
-The compilation times also suffered due to much slower disk I/O performance and it was believed at MCI that the performance level of the 486/66 was still not adequate fora decision to move production to the PC’s.
+While the speed degradation of the PC does not at first appear that great, you should realize that for math-intensive programs such as many of the simulation programs used by MCI, processing can take as much as from 5 to 10 minutes on a IBM RISC/6000 which would then result in a 30 to 80 minute execution time on an early version PC.
+The compilation times also suffered due to much slower disk I/O performance and it was believed at MCI that the performance level of the 486/66 was still not adequate for a decision to move production to the PC’s.

 A few notes:

 First, the IBM RISC/6000 that we use and benched against is the 1991 model 550.
 Most likely current versions of the IBM RISC/6000 will probably out perform the Pentium/60.
 However the related costs make the use of the Pentium preferable.
 Also to note, on the RISC/6000, because it is a RISC Unix machine, several instances of code may be executed without a substantial penalty in execution times.
 This is in contrast to the performance of the PC with the current operating system available.
 Unless a job is run in foreground (i.e. the only job run) then there is a substantial loss in performance.